Jimmy Walker (golfer): 2014–present: PGA Tour victories and success

 In January 2015, Walker lost in a sudden-death playoff at the Hyundai Tournament of Champions in Hawaii to Patrick Reed.
 After finishing at 21-under-par in regulation play, Walker was beaten by a Reed birdie on the first extra hole.
 The following week on tour, Walker defended his Sony Open in Hawaii title with a nine-stroke victory after a final round 63.
 It was Walker's fourth career PGA Tour victory and it moved him 13th in the OWGR.
 In March 2015, Walker earned his fifth PGA Tour win and second of the season at the Valero Texas Open with a four-stroke victory over Jordan Spieth.
 Residing in San Antonio, this meant Walker had claimed victory in his hometown event.
 The win moved Walker into the world's top 10 for the first time and took him to the top of the FedEx Cup standings.
 In May 2015, Walker tied for second place at the AT&T Byron Nelson.
 For the season, Walker had two victories and two second-place finishes, putting him in the top-10 on the PGA Tour money list for the second year in a row.

 At the 2016 PGA Championship at Baltusrol Golf Club, Walker shot a 65 in the first round to hold the lead by one stroke.
 This represented the first time that he had ever led a major in his career.
 He followed this with a 66 in the second round for a 9-under total and share of the halfway lead with Robert Streb.
 After a washout on Saturday, Walker shot a third round 68 on Sunday morning, finishing with a birdie on the 18th hole to take the 54-hole lead by one stroke.
 Sunday evening saw Walker shoot a bogey-free round of 67 to capture his first major championship, winning by one stroke over Jason Day, who after eagleing the 18th hole forced Walker to make par for the championship.
 Walker, in his third shot, played a safe approach from the rough to the green, taking two putts to make par and maintain his 1-shot lead for his first major title.

+Walker ended the 2021–22 season 59th in earnings, but he moved up to 50th after the PGA Tour removed LIV Golf players from the rankings.
+After considering retirement in 2022, Walker is playing the 2022–23 season using a career earnings exemption.